rimpo/backtest-dist/config/README.md

 Calculation: 237.85 + (237.85 * 40.0)/100.0 < 333.07 = 332.99 < 333.0

-Therefore, The trigger will happen for candle:`2022-12-19 12:37` high 333.07 The exitPrice will will be picked `332.99` and the time of exit `2022-12-19 12:37` (the slippage will be additionally added in the end)
+Therefore, The trigger will happen for candle:`2022-12-19 12:37` high 333.07 The exitPrice will be picked `332.99` and the time of exit `2022-12-19 12:37` (the slippage will be additionally added in the end)

 ## exit_type_underlying_moved_percent & exit_type_underlying_moved_points